-This course explores the importance of logos, symbols and icons as they pertain to graphic design and branding.
-Students learn what makes a logo work as an instantly recognizable representation of a company, service or product.
-Using Adobe Creative Suite, each student will focus on design process and development from conception to presentation, creating effective symbols, icons, logotypes and logos.
-Students will apply their logo designs to branding material to explore their use in context.
-Students must provide laptop computer and have access to Adobe Creative Cloud Software (Adobe CC) to use in this course.
-Specifically Adobe Photoshop, Adobe Illustrator, and Adobe InDesign.
+This course explores the importance of logos, symbols, and icons as they pertain to graphic design and branding.
+Students learn what makes a logo work as an instantly recognizable representation of a company, service, or product.
+Using industry-standard software, each student will focus on the design process and development from conception to presentation, creating effective symbols, icons, logotypes, and logos.
+Students will apply their designs to branding material, identity systems, and other collateral to explore the use in context.

+Students must provide a laptop computer to be used in class and have a subscription to Adobe Creative Cloud Software (Adobe CC), specifically Adobe Photoshop, Adobe Illustrator, and Adobe InDesign.